 SPEND LESS, GET MORE

-CGCC costs a fraction of the price of 4-year state or private schools, but our educators are top-notch.
+CGCC costs a fraction of the price of 4-year state or private schools, and our educators are top-notch.
 Why pay more at a big school when you can get a great education for less?
-Imagine what you can do with all the money you'll save.

 FINANCIAL SUPPORT